Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Still.
 Enough of the corroded fuckin’ clockwork had meshed together to pull off a heck of a shot.
 And the rifle was pristine, even if its owner wasn’t.

-“I’ll be glad as shit when we’re done with this.”
+"I’ll be glad as shit when we’re done with this."

-“Oh, I dunno.
+"Oh, I dunno.
 This is the first one in three months.
-And we've got a fun mission coming up.”
+And we've got a fun mission coming up."

-“Eh, fuck you.
-I’m gonna have a stiff neck *forever* now,” Brooks grumbled.
+"Eh, fuck you.
+I’m gonna have a stiff neck *forever* now," Brooks grumbled.

-“What fun mission?”
+"What fun mission?"

-“Some big fancy-ass librarian dude?
+"Some big fancy-ass librarian dude?
 I guess?
 He’s got a private collection he wants to get off-world.
-We’ll be doing perimeter security.”
+We’ll be doing perimeter security."

-“Why is that fun?”
+"Why is that fun?"

-“He’s the librarian on Akyawentuo.
-And he’s bringing *friends.”*
+"He’s the librarian on Akyawentuo.
+And he’s bringing *friends."*

 That at least got some interested eyebrow-raises, but he didn't know much more.

-“Anyway.
+"Anyway.
 We’ll probably just be doing perimeter work but hey!
-We’re gonna be gettin’ our off-world assignments pretty soon so, y’know…read the tea leaves.”
+We’re gonna be gettin’ our off-world assignments pretty soon so, y’know…read the tea leaves."

-“Whatever.
-Let’s just clean this shithead up before he starts stinkin’ worse than he already do…”
+"Whatever.
+Let’s just clean this shithead up before he starts stinkin’ worse than he already do…"

 Mortuary affairs had closed up shop last week.
 Anyone who died on-world at this point would, at best, get bagged, tagged, and shipped for final disposition.
 All they had to do was stuff him in a bag, make a note on their app, and leave.